SciFigureAI logoSciFigureAI

 3

-Create a new image guided by the uploaded source and your prompt.
+Create a new sketch to scientific figure result guided by the uploaded structure and your prompt.

 4